-It’s there when you need it… answering your most burning questions, quickly, and easily.
+It’s there when you need it to answer your most burning questions, quickly and easily.
 Yep – we’re talking about Google.
-Then, why is it so hard to get your website to rank on the first page of Google, much less at the top of the page?
+So then, why is it so hard for your website to rank on the first page of Google?
 I get it; you’re frustrated not getting results.
 That’s why I’m breaking it down in simple terms.
 Learn these search engine optimization (SEO) basics to get started today.

 What is SEO?

 First, let’s make sure we’re on the same page with how it’s defined.
-SEO is the process of improving your website so that it attracts more visitors from search engines.
-It refers to non-paid or organic growth in awareness from search engines.
+SEO is the process of improving your website so that it ranks in the search engine results pages.
+It refers to non-paid or organic traffic from search engines.

 The process of improving your site has technical and creative elements.
 Technical elements involve improving site speed or coding, while the creative elements can include anything from words on the page to user navigation.